thepoppingone/reddit_clone_pp/README.md

 # Sample Reddit Clone App
-The app only consists of 3 tabs worth of navigation - Home, New, Profile This app does not connect to any remote database or server or even a local iOS persistence datastoer for simplicity sake
+The app only consists of 3 tabs worth of navigation - Home, New, Profile.

+This app does not connect to any remote database or server or even a local iOS persistence datastoer for simplicity sake

 ### Home